Divorce is a complicated matter, without adding in other factors.

 The military has guidelines that members must meet on living expenses for former spouses.
 For instance, a military member will be required to pay BAH for separate living conditions while a civilian court order is pending.
 The amount is determined as per the national rate, subject to some adjustments.
 What’s more, payments stop after divorce or because of a court order.
 A domestic relations judge decides on child support and spousal support if there is a court order.

-To get specifics on the basic allowance and what you may be entitled to for housing, talk to a divorce attorney.
+To get specifics on the basic allowance and what you may be entitled to for housing in a military divorce, talk to an experienced lawyer.
 Former spouses may not be entitled to this benefit in some circumstances.

 Access to Military Installation